You can read an example, step-by-step, of the process below being implemented on a WordPress site here.

 b.
 Please make sure you see the green circle that says "SiteSpeed Preview" on the site.
 Each new page you visit will render a new preview.
 Loading times may vary, but a few minutes is normal.

 c.
-In order for you to get out of preview mode in Leap, you can either click the red "Exit" button shown in the previous screenshot or use this button in the dashboard.
+In order for you to get out of preview mode in Leap, you can either click the red "Exit" button shown in the previous screenshot or use the "Clear Preview Version" button in the dashboard.

 4. Double-check the “Preview” to ensure ads, content, and images look normal and are displaying correctly.
-Then, set the version to “Activate”.
+Then, activate the site version by clicking "Activate"

 Thumbnails in WordPress on the home screen…